-“Perhaps Coco should receive a medal for best action against tourists leaving their luggage whenever wherever.
+“Perhaps Coco should receive a medal for the best action against tourists leaving their luggage whenever, wherever.
 Time for them to understand that this is our home, not just a photo attraction.”

 Emily did not have the heart to turn; besides, it was not even necessary.
 She knew that voice.
 Oh, and she already hated that voice.

 “Jackson, do not be mean to this poor child… Tell me, love, how may I be of help?”

 “Turn around and to your left, you’ll find a taxi station.
 For sure it can take you somewhere else,” offered the so-called-Jackson, as known as the bane of her existence.

 Emily ignored his snide and answered the lady who in the meantime, grabbed Coco by the leash and was holding it far from the leaky luggage with her foot.